Julan76/custom-annotation/README.md

 Custom annotation to read xml files and to set class field at runtime.
 The goal is to avoid to have sql queries in java classes.
 @SqlFile on class to specify file
-@SqlQuery on field to spécify query
+@SqlQuery on field to specify query

 ```java
 @SqlFile("queries/test.xml")